eduardenoiu/SEAFOX/README.md

 # DVA331-SEAFOX-02
-Copy of git repository SEAFOX
+Copy of git repository SEAFOX created by CharByte

 SEAFOX - Software Evaluation Automation For XML Supports PLCOpen XML files to be imported